 Expect to take charge of your healthcare decisions

-Many people are motivated to research from trusted resources and then discuss findings with their healthcare team.
+Many people are motivated to research available information from trusted resources and then discuss findings with their healthcare team.

 One area to research could be available clinical trials.
 These might give you access to new treatments that could improve your prognosis.